 Grilling is great for making tried-and-true foods taste incredible.
 Vegetables, peppers and corn on the cob have a delicious flavor when grilled, don’t forget fruits like pineapple and nectarines that grill superbly.
 While you’re thinking healthy fare, you can still keep snack offerings by substituting pita wedges or grain crackers for salty chips.
 Replace that cheese dip with a flavored hummus like garlic, roasted red pepper or pine nut.

 Outdoor cooking safety means fire safety and food safety.
 You need to make sure everyone is safe.
 For starters, keep hot surfaces and fuel sources away from eating areas and where children are playing games.

 Grills, both gas and charcoal, and smokers, all have specific ranges of operation.
 If you are purchasing a new grill, they don’t have to break the budget.
 Gas grills are the most convenient and range from inexpensive tabletop models to gourmet freestanding models.
 They are easy to operate, but don’t assume your new grill works just like other grills you’ve owned.
 Make sure you read the operating instructions.

 When it comes to food safety, the rules are simple:

 Finally, don’t forget sun exposure.
-For everyone’s comfort and sun safety, provide plenty of shady seating so guests don’t get overheated.
+For everyone’s comfort and sun safety, provide plenty of shaded seating so guests don’t overheat.
 If your yard is mostly sun, invest in a sturdy canopy and plenty of sunscreen.